 Malik Faisal Akram named as British citizen shot dead after taking hostages in Texas

-A man who was shot dead after taking hostages at a US synagogue has been identified as British national Malik Faisal Akram.
+A man shot dead after taking hostages at a US synagogue has been identified as British national Malik Faisal Akram.

-Akram, a 44-year-old from Blackburn in Lancashire, was killed in an hours-long stand-off with police officers at Congregation Beth Israel in Colleyville, Texas, on Saturday.
+The 44-year-old, from Blackburn in Lancashire, was killed in a stand-off with police and SWAT teams lasting at least 10 hours.

+The incident at Congregation Beth Israel in Colleyville, Texas, saw police first called on Saturday at 11am local time.
+He was killed at around 9pm.

-All four hostages were unharmed.
+All four hostages had been released without physical harm.

+During the incident, the man could be heard ranting on a livestream in what was reported to have sounded like a British accent.

-The Metropolitan Police said counter-terror officers were in contact with US authorities and colleagues from the FBI.
+Today, the Foreign Office confirmed the man was British, and he Metropolitan Police said counter-terror officers were in contact with US authorities and the FBI.

 Foreign secretary Liz Truss tweeted: “My thoughts are with the Jewish community and all those affected by the appalling act in Texas.
 We condemn this act of terrorism and anti-semitism.